 Cartoonists are usually self-employed and must devote a significant amount of time to building their following and promoting their work.
 They may maintain a website where they respond to fan comments and offer cartoon-related merchandise such as t-shirts, mugs or greeting cards, as well as books featuring their most popular characters or comic strips.
 They also seek out potential new clients either in the media or with advertisers looking for a cartoon character.
 Conferring with clients to incorporate their ideas into the artwork is essential to maintaining good client relationships and can lead to referrals for additional work.

-According to the U.S. Bureau of Labor Statistics, employment for fine artists, which includes illustrators and cartoonists, was projected to grow by 4%, from 2012 through 2022 (www.bls.gov).
+According to the U.S. Bureau of Labor Statistics (BLS), employment for fine artists, which includes illustrators and cartoonists, was projected to grow by 3% from 2014 through 2024.
 Although the BLS notes that employers will be able to choose from a pool of many more qualified candidates than available positions, it also states that job opportunities in online media, electronic magazines and video game industry sectors will offset declines in traditional publishing.
-The BLS reports that as of May 2013, fine artists earned a median salary of $42,610 per year.
+The BLS reports that as of May 2015, fine artists earned a median salary of $46,460 per year.

 For training, aspiring cartoonists may look to independent art schools and colleges that offer associates and bachelor's degrees in fine arts.
 Coursework may range from free hand drawing to computer animation.

 Cartoonists can convey a message or idea with a combination of drawings and words.
 Cartoons are often humorous, although they may also be political or intended as social commentary.
 Most cartoonists are self-employed.